 - In the permissions dialog click Add...:

-- Select the user or group to provide access to this address book and click Select:
+- Select the user or group and click Select:

-- Make sure the necessary permissions are set for the user and click OK, and OK to close the security dialogs:
+- Make sure the necessary permissions are set for the user:

-- In the address book manager window click the green checkmark icon to apply the changes:
+- Click OK and close the New Address Book dialog.
+In the Address Book Manager window click the green checkmark icon to apply the changes: